jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 This example contains 3 APIC frames.
 The synchronisation of the images is done by a SYLT frame with content type 8.
 So the SYLT frame contains only image file names.
 Additionally, this example contains a USLT frame.

 ## mm04_hamlet.mp3
 This example contains a cover image and only one more image.
-A SYLT frame is needed, to show the image at 0 milliseconds.
+There is a SYLT frame with the timestamp 0 milliseconds, that brings this image into the display.
 There are three XSRT frames.
 They contain SRT subtitles in english, german and russian languages.
 These SRT subtitles contain some formatting HTML tags.

 # References
 1. J. Grätzer, Multimedia Data Categories, 2020